-Since its inception, the Centre has carried out many major projects for institutions and government agencies throughout the world.
-Clients have included: Educational Testing Service (Princeton, NJ), the University of Cambridge Local Examinations Syndicate (Cambridge, UK), the South East Asia Ministers of Education Organisation (Singapore), the OECD (Paris) and other agencies in the United States, the United Kingdom, Canada, Korea, Singapore, Hong Kong, Chile, South Africa, New Zealand and Australia.
+Since its inception, the Language Testing Research Centre (LTRC) has carried out many major projects for institutions and government agencies throughout the world.
+Clients have included: Educational Testing Service (Princeton, NJ), the University of Cambridge Local Examinations Syndicate (Cambridge, UK), the South East Asia Ministers of Education Organisation (Singapore), the OECD (Paris) and other agencies in the United States, the United Kingdom, Canada, Japan, Korea, Singapore, Hong Kong, Taiwan, Chile, South Africa, New Zealand and Australia.

 Past directors of the Centre include Emeritus Professor Alan Davies (Founding Director), Distinguished Professor Tim McNamara, Professor Liz Hamp-Lyons and Associate Professor Catherine Elder.
 All are internationally renowned for their scholarship and service in the field of language testing.